Housing Guides

 Assignment location

 Due to the higher cost of living in some areas of the country, travel assignments in those areas pay higher stipends.
-Living expenses in larger cities, such as New York City, San Francisco, or Los Angeles, are likely to be more than in a tiny town in Missouri or Iowa, for example.
+Rental costs and living expenses in larger cities, such as New York City, San Francisco, or Los Angeles, are likely to be more than in a tiny town in Missouri or Iowa, for example.
 As a result, the GSA stipend maximum will very certainly be higher in such places.

 Time of the year